 Popcorn belongs in a movie theatre bucket drenched in butter, not on a ceiling.
 Cottage Cheese?
 Well let’s just say it’s something I never want to see in large quantities when I look up.
 Whoever came up with the idea of spray-on textured ceilings was a lazy contractor…and the marketing guru that decided to pass the product off for its acoustic properties was a creative genius.
 Unless you have a large empty room with hard floors, there is no need for an “acoustic” ceiling…and in that case you should just buy a rug and some soft furniture and get over it.
 Or hire Ben Trager to come and help you remodel and decorate your home.
 Somehow though, this bumpy, crumbly, nasty substance was applied to every ceiling in the house we just bought.
 All my wife and I can figure is that people must have thought this stuff was really groovy in the 70s to want to apply it to a bathroom and a kitchen.
 I can just imagine how much cooking steam and pee vapors have been absorbed into those curds.
 MMMmmm…

 As you can probably guess by now, Ames and I would eradicate the entire world of popcorn ceilings if we could.
 For now though, we’re just planning on tackling the entire house.
 We are going to have WA Ceiling Fixers come out and help get the popcorn ceiling removed.
 We only moved in about two weeks ago, but we’ve already cleared the curds from the office, guest bedroom and our master bedroom.
 Through our experiences so far, and the little bit of preparatory research we did before getting started, I think we’ve got a pretty good method established for removing the corn.
+For residential and commercial moving contact adtmoving to get professional and guaranteed services.

 Note: Asbestos was used in some sprayed coatings for ceilings from 1935-1978 and can cause Mesothelioma & Asbestosis.
 It’s a good idea to have a sample tested by an NVLAP approved testing center before getting started to see if you’re going to require a professional to safely remove asbestos.